saleor/saleor/README.md

 - **GraphQL only** - Not afterthought API design or fragmentation across different styles of API.

-- **Headless and API only** - APIs is the only way to interact, configure or extend backend.
+- **Headless and API only** - APIs are the only way to interact, configure, or extend the backend.

-- **Truly open licence** - no community edition or commercial limitations, single version of Saleor.
+- **Open source** -  a single version of Saleor without feature fragmentation or commercial limitations.

 - **Cloud native** - battle tested on global brands.

-- **Native-multichannel**: Per [channel](https://docs.saleor.io/docs/3.x/developer/channels) control of pricing, currencies, stock, product, and more
+- **Native-multichannel** - Per [channel](https://docs.saleor.io/docs/3.x/developer/channels) control of pricing, currencies, stock, product, and more.

 ## Why API-only Architecture?